Assets, depreciation and amortization: what are they?

 Assets may be divided into two main categories according to their continuity or “useful life”:

-These are permanent resources that remain in the company for a long period of time (more than 3 years).
+• Fixed assets: these are permanent resources that remain in the company for a long period of time (more than 3 years).
 No plans are made (at least in day-to-day company decisions) to get rid of them.